-The costs of program and supporting services activities have been summarized on a functional basis in the statement of activities.
-The statement of functional expenses presents the natural classification detail of expenses by function.
+The costs of program and supporting services activities have been summarized on a functional basis in the statements of activities.
+The statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs may be allocated among the programs and supporting services benefited.